COSC1127-AI/pacman-contest-cluster/README.md

 In addition to that:

-- Each submission is a `.zip` file or a directory; they should all go in a directory (e.g., `teams/`)
+- Each submission is a `.zip` file or a directory; all within some folder (e.g., `teams/`)
   - The player agent should be in the _root_ of the team zip file or team directory.
-  - The name convention of a submission file/dir will depend on `--team-names-file` option.

-- If option `--team-names-file` is passed, then submission file/dir names will be treated as student number and will be mapped to an actual team name using the mapping `.csv` file provided.
-Otherwise, submission file/dir name will be used as the team name.
+  - Submission file/dir name will be used as the team name.
   - zip/dir should start with "`s`", continue with student number, then `_`, and then date in [iso8601 format](https://en.wikipedia.org/wiki/ISO_8601), then `.zip`
   - Format stored regexp `SUBMISSION_FILENAME_PATTERN`: `r'^(s\d+)_(.+)?\.zip$'`
   - Examples of legal team zip files: